U.S. House panel pushes vote on impeachment articles against Trump to Friday

 Contempt of Congress is a misdemeanour crime under U.S. law, which defines the offence as wilfully failing to provide testimony or documents to Congress.

 The White House has argued that the Constitution does not require senior presidential advisers to appear for compelled testimony before Congress.
 A judge rejected that argument on Nov.
-25 in a dispute over a subpoena issued to former White House counsel Don McGahn but the matter continues to wind its way through the courts.
+25 in a dispute over a subpoena issued to former White House counsel Don McGahn.

 What to expect

-All 431 members of the House will have the opportunity to vote on the articles.
+The House is expected to vote on the charges, possibly after holding a daylong debate that could involve all 431 of its current legislators.
 If the full House voted to approve the articles, Trump would become only the third president in U.S. history to be impeached.
+He would remain in office, however, pending a trial in the Senate.

 If the impeachment is approved, the House would select lawmakers known as managers to present the case against Trump at a Senate trial.
 House Democrats say most of the managers are likely to come from the judiciary committee, and possibly from the intelligence committee that led the investigation.

-Trump would remain in office, however, pending a trial in the Senate.
-A two-thirds majority of those present in the 100-member Senate would be needed to convict Trump.
+Trump would face a trial in the Senate to determine whether he should be convicted and ousted from office.
+The Senate is controlled by Trump's fellow Republicans, who have shown little sign they will find him guilty.
+A two-thirds majority of those present in the 100-member chamber would be needed to convict Trump.

 U.S. Chief Justice John Roberts would preside over the trial.
 House managers would present their case against Trump, and the president's legal team would respond.
+Senators would act as jurors.
 A trial could involve testimony from witnesses and a gruelling schedule in which proceedings occur six days a week for as many as six weeks.

 This is the fourth time in history Congress has moved to impeach a president.

 Bill Clinton was the last president impeached by the House, in 1998.
 As with President Andrew Johnson in the 19th century, Clinton was acquitted in the Senate.
-Richard Nixon resigned from office in 1974 after the House judiciary committee approved three articles of impeachment against him, but before the full House voted on them.
+Richard Nixon resigned from office in 1974 after articles of impeachment were approved but before a Senate trial could take place.

 With files from The Associated Press and CBC News